alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 It hurts a bit to lay it all out.
 I'm not sure why, but I know that on some level it doesn't matter if I get why or not. *I don't have to go for a Ph.D. if I don't want to, and right now I don't want to.
-That's okay.
-It's okay to say it out loud.*
+That's fine.*

 > To me, there are many reasons to go for a Ph.D., but I'm not completely sold on any of them:
 >